Apple Podcasts | Google Podcasts

 - Academic resource center

 - Postbac coaching program

-- Seminars on transferable skills, best way to study for the sciences, etc.
+- Seminars on topics such as transferable skills and the best way to study for the sciences

 - Classes geared towards MCAT prep and MCAT prep advising and panels

-- Interview advising (Mastering the Art of the Medical School Interview workshop and for the Multiple Mini Interviews or MMIs)
+- Interview advising (“Mastering the Art of the Medical School Interview” workshop on Multiple Mini Interviews)

-- Students who don’t apply for linkage admissions (which is like early admission to medical schools) take a glide year
+- Postbac students who don’t apply for linkage programs take a glide year.

-- Students get access to a database of glide year opportunities so they can spend the glide year related to health care locally, nationally, and internationally
+- Students get access to a database of glide-year opportunities, so they can spend the glide year working in health care locally, nationally, or internationally.

 What Columbia University is looking for in their applicants: